-The subcarrier spacing for Msg3 PUSCH transmission is provided by higher layer parameter SubcarrierSpacing in BWP-UplinkCommon.
-A UE transmits PRACH and Msg3 PUSCH on a same uplink carrier of the same serving cell.
+A subcarrier spacing for an Msg3 PUSCH transmission is provided by higher layer parameter SubcarrierSpacing in BWP-UplinkCommon.
+A UE transmits PRACH and Msg3 PUSCH on a same uplink carrier of a same serving cell.

-An UL BWP, as described in Subclause 12 and in [4, TS 38.211], for Msg3 PUSCH transmission is indicated by higher layers.
+An active UL BWP, as described in Subclause 12 and in [4, TS 38.211], for an Msg3 PUSCH transmission is indicated by higher layers.
+For determining the frequency domain resource allocation for the Msg3 PUSCH transmission within the active UL BWP

+- if the active UL BWP and the initial UL BWP have same subcarrier spacing and same CP length and the active UL BWP includes all RBs of the initial UL BWP, or the active UL BWP is the initial UL BWP, the initial UL BWP is used

+- else, the RB numbering starts from the first RB of the active UL BWP and the maximum number of RBs for frequency domain resource allocation equals the number of RBs in the initial UL BWP

-A UE transmits an UL-SCH in an Msg3 PUSCH scheduled by a RAR grant in a corresponding RAR message using redundancy version number 0.
-Retransmissions, if any, of the UL-SCH in an Msg3 PUSCH are scheduled by a DCI format 0_0 with CRC scrambled by a TC-RNTI provided in the corresponding RAR message [11, TS 38.321].
+A UE transmits a transport block in an Msg3 PUSCH scheduled by a RAR UL grant in a corresponding RAR message using redundancy version number 0.
+Retransmissions, if any, of the transport block in an Msg3 PUSCH are scheduled by a DCI format 0_0 with CRC scrambled by a TC-RNTI provided in the corresponding RAR message [11, TS 38.321].
+The UE always transmits an Msg3 PUSCH without repetitions.

-If in slot a UE receives a PDSCH with a RAR message for a corresponding preamble transmission from the UE, the UE transmits a Msg3 PUSCH in slot , where is provided in [6, TS 38.214].
-The UE may assume a minimum time between the last symbol of a PDSCH reception conveying a RAR and the first symbol of a corresponding Msg3 PUSCH transmission scheduled by the RAR in the PDSCH for a UE is equal to msec. is a time duration of symbols corresponding to a PDSCH reception time for PDSCH processing capability 1 when additional PDSCH DM-RS is configured and, is a time duration of symbols corresponding to a PUSCH preparation time for PUSCH processing capability 1 [6, TS 38.214].
+With reference to slots for Msg3 PUSCH transmissions, if in slot a UE receives a PDSCH with a RAR message for a corresponding PRACH transmission from the UE, the UE transmits an Msg3 PUSCH in slot , where and are provided in [6, TS 38.214].
+The UE may assume a minimum time between the last symbol of a PDSCH reception conveying a RAR message and the first symbol of a corresponding Msg3 PUSCH transmission scheduled by the RAR message in the PDSCH is equal to msec. is a time duration of symbols corresponding to a PDSCH reception time for UE processing capability 1 when additional PDSCH DM-RS is configured and, is a time duration of symbols corresponding to a PUSCH preparation time for UE processing capability 1 [6, TS 38.214].

 8.4 PDSCH with UE contention resolution identity

 In response to an Msg3 PUSCH transmission when a UE has not been provided with a C-RNTI, the UE attempts to detect a DCI format 1_0 with CRC scrambled by a corresponding TC-RNTI scheduling a PDSCH that includes a UE contention resolution identity [11, TS 38.321].
 In response to the PDSCH reception with the UE contention resolution identity, the UE transmits HARQ-ACK information in a PUCCH.
 The PUCCH transmission is within a same initial active UL BWP as the Msg3 PUSCH transmission.
-A minimum time between the last symbol of the PDSCH reception and the first symbol of the corresponding HARQ-ACK information transmission is equal to msec. is a time duration of symbols corresponding to a PDSCH reception time for PDSCH processing capability 1 when additional PDSCH DM-RS is configured.
+A minimum time between the last symbol of the PDSCH reception and the first symbol of the corresponding PUCCH transmission with the HARQ-ACK information is equal to msec. is a time duration of symbols corresponding to a PDSCH reception time for UE processing capability 1 when additional PDSCH DM-RS is configured.

 9 UE procedure for reporting control information